What are the top ten SIEM use cases? Why should your enterprise invest in this critical detection-based cybersecurity solution?

 However, threat detection works reactively rather than proactively.
 For proactive defense, SIEM can also supplement your IT security team’s threat hunting.
 This enables your team to discover and mitigate previously unknown network threats before they become full-fledged incidents.

 Next-generation SIEM facilitates threat hunting through actionable alerts with context.
 Additionally, you can benefit from SIEM’s ability to identify environmental anomalies and new vulnerabilities.

 2. Single-Pane Visibility

 Many SIEM use cases focus on providing increased visibility within enterprise networks, and for good reason.
 New blindspots continually appear in enterprise networks, especially as the network scales from on-premises to cloud or hybrid environments.
 Also, as new devices connect to the environment, they create new potential cybersecurity problems.
 Of course, IT security teams must then try to centralize their monitoring and management for a disparate environment.

 Here, SIEM helps by centralizing your monitoring and management into a single pane of glass.
 This can help you organize your security event data into a centralized platform and thus detect anomalies more easily.

 Two of the most important SIEM use cases refer to specifically next-generation solutions; in fact, these SIEM use cases exist to help enterprises replace their outdated legacy solutions.
 One of them refers to the simplified deployment of modern SIEM solutions.

 With the continued cybersecurity skills shortage, the importance of simplified SIEM deployment becomes increasingly critical.
-You need a solution which can fit with the cybersecurity team you have and the data sources of your network.
-Specifically, you need also consider a solution which can deploy and scale with your data sources, as well as integrate with your current technologies.
+You need a solution that can fit with the cybersecurity team you have and the data sources of your network.
+Specifically, you need also consider a solution that can deploy and scale with your data sources, as well as integrate with your current technologies.